percona/pmm-doc/docs/setting-up/server/helm.md

 Also, ensure that the Kubernetes cluster has [high availability](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/ha-topology/) so that in case of a node failure, the monitoring service will be running and capturing the required data.

-When configured correctly, PMM, along with Kubernetes' high availability, would be highly available.
-Ensure that your network and storage support high availability.
-In the event of a Kubernetes node failure, PMM will be scheduled on any other node in the Kubernetes cluster.

 ## Use Helm to install PMM server on Kubernetes clusters

 !!! note alert alert-primary "Availability"